romanjoe/secure_ota_update_workshop/Readme.md

 #### Code repositories

-Create a folder called `sandbox` in you development directory and clone these two repositories there.

-**1. amazon-freertos**

-    git clone --recurse-submodules https://github.com/cypresssemiconductorco/amazon-freertos.git --branch <release-tag>

-`<release-tag>` as for 5-Aug-2020 is `201910-MTBAFR1951`

-**2. mcuboot**

-    git clone --recurse-submodules https://github.com/JuulLabs-OSS/mcuboot --branch <release-tag>

-`<release-tag>` as for 5-Aug-2020 is `v1.5.0-cypress`

-**ATTENTION:** this guide uses mentioned above tags and claims it's functional.
+This guide is distributed in scope of https://github.com/romanjoe/secure_ota_update_workshop repository.
+There is a folder called `sandbox` in this repo.
+It contains `mcuboot` and `amazon-freertos` code repositories, as `git submodules`.
+Correct repositories tags are alredy set by submodules config in this repo:

+`mcuboot`: repo https://github.com/JuulLabs-OSS/mcuboot tag `v1.5.0-cypress`
+`amazon-freertos`: repo https://github.com/cypresssemiconductorco/amazon-freertos.git tag: `201910-MTBAFR1951`

+Be aware, that these two repositoires have its own submodules.
+To ensure everything is checked out run this command:

+    git submodule update --init --recursive

+**ATTENTION:** this demo is only guarantee to work, using code from mentioned tags.
 Following updates of `mcuboot` or `amazon-freertos` may break this example due to compatibility issues.

 #### Amazon Web Services preparation